lana-learn-coding/mawnroad/content/format/banner-ads-custom-global.md

     - "Ads"
     - "Banner"
 description: "Demonstration of the banner ads, fake edition, with customized global"
-lead: "Demonstration of the banner ads, fake edition, with customized global"
 ---

 # Banner Ads: The Evolution of Online Advertising (With Custom Global)